jonhilgart22/UNH-projects/deep_learning/README.md

     │   ├── actor_critic_mlp <- Weights for Actor Critic Model + loss during training
     │   ├── lstm_model_dqn <- Weights for the LSTM DQN model + loss during training
     │   └── mlp_model_dqn  <- Weights for MLP DQN model and loss during training
+    │   └── algorithm_comparisons.py <- Python file that tracks each algorithm implemented from the same starting location.
+Returns the latitude and longitude of each algorithm after picking a move to make.
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── figures            <- Generated graphics of each algorithms', and a naive approach's,